 As an industry, we need to get our multimedia stories distributed on other channels.
 Hulu and Netflix would be a good start.
 An Interactive Narratives channel on HBO Go would be pretty sweet.
 And if Apple ever launches an iTV with an equivalent of Newsstand for video content publishers, it could potentially change everything.

-At least we’d be giving people a reason to talk while in the theater.
+At least we’d be giving people a reason to talk and use their devices while in the theater.